Morris Levy: Sibling

-Levy's older brother, Zachariah (Irving) Levy (1923–1959), the manager of Birdland, was fatally stabbed there January 26, 1959 (after the night of January 25) while Urbie Green was performing.
+Levy's older brother, Zachariah (Irving) Levy (1923–1959), the manager of Birdland, was fatally stabbed there on January 26, 1959 (after the night of January 25) while Urbie Green was performing.
 His body was discovered in the rear of the club, near the service area.
 The stabbing had apparently occurred unnoticed by patrons.
 Morris subsequently took over Irving's role in the club; and from 1959 through the early 1960s, the club enjoyed great success as one of the few remaining jazz clubs in the area.
 According to Fredric Dannen in his book Hit Men, Irving had been stabbed for blocking a prostitute – and wife of an organized crime loan shark – from entering the club.
 In Levy's 1986 extortion trial, the FBI said that Levy's brother was killed mistakenly by organized-crime figures attempting to kill Morris Levy.